communityinclusion/communityinclusion.org/src/pages/projects/ecel.md

 ## What is a holistic approach?

-A holistic approach looks at **the whole person**, not just one outcome.
+A holistic approach looks at **the whole person**, not just one outcome, or one service.

 ## Align your agency's work